almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ## Final Thoughts

+So now you're asking - which should I use: KAITO on AKS or Microsoft Foundry?
+The answer - it depends.

-This environment isn’t meant to replace Microsoft Foundry—and it shouldn’t.
-Foundry is the right tool when you want a managed, enterprise-grade path to LLMs with almost no infrastructure overhead.
+KAITO on AKS isn’t meant to replace Microsoft Foundry, and it shouldn’t.
+Foundry is the right tool when you want a fully managed platform, access to premium proprietary models like GPT‑5 or Claude, simple pay‑as‑you‑go pricing, and zero responsibility for GPUs, cluster operations or infrastructure overhead.

-Kaito, on the other hand, is ideal for learning, experimenting, customizing, and understanding what’s actually happening under the hood.

-Different tools, different jobs.
-For this playground, Kaito was exactly what I needed.
+KAITO on AKS, on the other hand, is ideal for when your data must stay inside your own environment, when you prefer predictable compute-only costs, when compliance is non‑negotiable, or when you need full control over how your models are configured and executed.